rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

 6. Select `Allow selected permissions` for the initial login.
 ![argocd-allow-permission](images/argocd-allow-permission.png)

 7. You just logged into ArgoCD 👏👏👏!
 Lets deploy a sample application through UI.
 On ArgoCD - click `CREATE APPLICATION` or `+ NEW APP`.
 You should see see an empty form.
-Let's fill it out by setting the folling:
+Let's fill it out by setting the following:
    * On the "GENERAL" box
       * Application Name: `our-todolist`
       * Project: `default`